harshbaba/js-weird-lang/interview-prepration/angular/angular-content.md

     https://angular.io/guide/what-is-angular

-24.Current Version of Angular and new features
+24. Current Version of Angular and new features

     Angular 12

-25.What is environment in angular and how we can setup
+25. What is environment in angular and how we can setup

     https://balramchavan.medium.com/configure-and-build-angular-application-for-different-environments-7e94a3c0af23
     https://medium.com/@onlyyprasanth/how-to-manage-multiple-environments-with-angular-cli-angular-2-to-5-aa68d557fa77

-26.Event Emitters
+26. Event Emitters

     Angular provides an EventEmitter class that is used when publishing values from a component through the @Output() decorator.
 EventEmitter extends RxJS Subject, adding an emit() method so it can send arbitrary values.
 When you call emit(), it passes the emitted value to the next() method of any subscribed observer.

-27.Subject vs BehaviorSubject vs ReplaySubject
+27. Subject vs BehaviorSubject vs ReplaySubject
     A subject is a special type of Observable which shares a single execution path among the observers which results in a multicast (one to many).